jssql1234/docs-sqlacc/docs/integration/pos/membership.md

     ![16](../../../static/img/integration/pos/membership/set-birthday-discount.png)

-2. Example today is ALI Bday, when Ali purchase thing from you, during payment, system will auto prompt its Ali birthday, and a 20% discount will be entitled
+2. Example today is ALI Birthday, when Ali purchase thing from you, during payment, system will auto prompt its Ali birthday, and a 20% discount will be entitled

     ![17](../../../static/img/integration/pos/membership/set-birthday-discount1.png)